epiverse-trace/epichains/README.md

 ## Quick start

-*epichains* provides two main functions:
+*epichains* provides three main functions:

 - `simulate_chains()`: simulates transmission chains using a simple branching process model that accepts an index number of cases that